Riverdale's Vanessa Morgan Marries MLB Star Michael Kopech

 "If it wasn't for social media, we would have never known each other," Morgan told E!
 News.
 "Thank you IG and Twitter for my husband."

-Michael had said on Instagram that his proposal was a "spur of the moment" decision, writing, "I'm incredibly humbled by the love that you give and I only hope I can portray a fraction of the love and light that you carry with you.
+He had previously said on Instagram that his proposal was a "spur of the moment" decision, writing, "I'm incredibly humbled by the love that you give and I only hope I can portray a fraction of the love and light that you carry with you.
 I'll never have enough words to tell you how much I love you, but I promise to always show you."

 Over New Year's Eve, Morgan's besties threw her a bachelorette party.
 "What an amazing couple days," she shared on Instagram. "...So grateful for these ones for making me feel so special this week.
 I love you."